Perihelia reduction and global Kolmogorov tori in the planetary problem: Background and results

-\nl The question approached to a new mathematical description, and a strong modern endorsement, after A. N. Kolmogorov announced, at the International Congress of Mathematicians of 1954, Amsterdam, what is now almost unanimously considered the most important result of the last century for dynamical systems: The theorem of conservation of the invariant torus.
-This breakthrough result, next enriched of substantial contributions by J. Moser and V. I. Arnold himself \cite{kolmogorov54, moser1962, arnold63c}, states that for a generic Hamiltonian system close to an integrable one, the major part of unperturbed motions survives, after a small perturbation is switched on.
-In 1962, V. I. Arnold, extending Kolmogorov's ideas, and looking for an application to the planetary problem, at the International Congress of Mathematicians of Stockholm, announced the theorem of stability of planetary motions quoted above.
-In 1965 Kolmogorov and Arnold were awarded of the Lenin Prize for their studies on the stability of the planetary problem -- but the story was not finished there.
+\nl The question {received} a new mathematical description, and a strong modern endorsement, \mbox{after} A.~N.~Kolmogorov announced, at the International Congress of Mathematicians of 1954 {in} Amsterdam, what is now almost unanimously considered the most important result of the last century for dynamical systems: {the} theorem of conservation of the invariant torus.
+This breakthrough result, next {enriched by} substantial contributions by J. Moser and V. I. Arnold himself \cite{kolmogorov54, moser1962, arnold63c}, states that for a generic Hamiltonian system close to an integrable one, {\ie, a system of the form } the major part of unperturbed motions survives, after a small perturbation is switched on, provided suitable ``non-degeneracy'' conditions are verified by {the} ``unperturbed part'' ${\rm h}$.
+Moreover, the theory provides precise arithmetic (``diophantine'') properties to be verified by the ``unperturbed frequencies'' $\o_*=\partial{\rm h}(I_*)$, {so that} they will be preserved in the full system.\\ In 1962, V. I. Arnold, extending Kolmogorov's ideas, and looking for an application to the planetary problem, at the International Congress of Mathematicians of Stockholm, announced the theorem of stability of planetary motions quoted above.
+In 1965 Kolmogorov and Arnold were {awarded} the Lenin Prize for their studies on the stability of the planetary problem -- but the story was not finished there.

 \nl In order to introduce the results of this paper, we highlight basic facts of this story and its continuation, referring the reader to \cite{fejoz13, chierchia13, pinzari13, chierchiaPi14, pinzari14} for more notices.